 “Connections to the home are important.
 Students bring their learning home to their families, and they have variable amounts of control over the food they eat at home and the food they bring to school.
 Educators need to consider these realities and be aware of issues such as poverty, food allergies and sensitivities, eating disorders and weight preoccupation, and social and cultural practices in order to ensure that the learning is presented with sensitivity.
 Using a flexible and balanced approach and avoiding rigidity regarding food rules and guidelines can reduce potential triggers to body image and eating concerns.
 Sensitivity regarding weight and shape and personal values regarding ‘what is healthy’ are important when considering instruction.
-What can always be stressed, however, is that healthy eating and regular physical activity are essential requirements for maintaining good health over the long term”.1
+What can always be stressed, however, is that healthy eating and regular physical activity are essential requirements for maintaining good health over the long term” (Ontario Ministry of Education, 2019).

 Tips for Talking about Healthier Food Choices: